Skip to main content

 Our review article entitled “Deep latency: A New Insight into a Functional HIV Cure” is published in EBioMedicine.

-Dr. Jiang (PI) received a funding from UNC Center for AIDS Research to support his HIV latency study.
+Dr. Jiang (PI) received funding from UNC Center for AIDS Research to support his HIV latency study.

 Dr. Li and Dr. Tang presented two posters at the Annual meeting of UNC HIV Cure Center.
 Congrats to Dr. Li and Dr. Tang.